HL7/VhDir/pages/_includes/intro.md

 ## Introduction

-The US Core Implementation Guide is based on [FHIR Version 3.0.1](http://build.fhir.org/) and defines the minimum conformance requirements for accessing patient data as defined by the [Argonaut] pilot implementations and the [ONC 2015 Edition Common Clinical Data Set (CCDS)].
-These profiles are intended to be the foundation for future US Realm FHIR implementation guides.
-In addition to Argonaut, they are used by [DAF-Research], [QI-Core], and [CIMI].
-Under the guidance of HL7 and the HL7 US Realm Steering Committee, the content will expand in future versions to meet the needs specific to the US Realm.
+The Validated Healthcare Directory Implementation Guide is based on [FHIR Version 3.0.1](http://build.fhir.org/) and defines the minimum conformance requirements for accessing or exposing healthcare directory data.
+Under the guidance of HL7 International, the Patient Administration workgroup, and the HL7 US Realm Steering Committee, the content intends to cover both international needs, along with a tightly bound set, tailored to meet the needs specific to the US Realm.

-These requirements were originally developed, balloted, and published in FHIR DSTU2 as part of the [Office of the National Coordinator for Health Information Technology (ONC)] sponsored [Data Access Framework] (DAF) project.
-For more information on how DAF became US Core see the [US Core change notes](uscore-change-notes.html).
+These requirements are being developed, ...
+[Office of the National Coordinator for Health Information Technology (ONC)] sponsored [Data Access Framework] (DAF) project.
+For more information on how DAF became Validated Healthcare Directory see the [Validated Healthcare Directory change notes](uscore-change-notes.html).

-## US Core Actors
+## Validated Healthcare Directory Actors

-The following actors are part of the US Core IG:
+The following actors are part of the Validated Healthcare Directory IG:

-* US Core Requestor: An application that initiates a data access request to retrieve patient data.
+* Validated Healthcare Directory Requestor: An application that initiates a data access request to retrieve patient data.
 This can be thought of as the client in a client-server interaction.
-* US Core Responder: A product that responds to the data access request providing patient data.
+* Validated Healthcare Directory Responder: A product that responds to the data access request providing patient data.
 This can be thought of as the server in a client-server interaction.

-## US Core Profiles
+## Validated Healthcare Directory Profiles

-The list of US Core Profiles is shown below.
+The list of Validated Healthcare Directory Profiles is shown below.
 Each profile defines the minimum mandatory elements, extensions and terminology requirements that **MUST** be present.
 For each profile requirements and guidance are given in a simple narrative summary.
 A formal hierarchical table that presents a [logical view] of the content in both a differential and snapshot view is also provided along with references to appropriate terminologies and examples.
 In addition each profile has a "Quick Start" section which is intended as an implementer friendly overview of the required search and read operations.

 {% include list-simple-profiles.xhtml %}
 US Core adopts the [Vitals Signs Profile](us-core-vitalsigns.html) from FHIR Core.